- Military Life Cycle

 Basic training is the first step in preparing you to be a soldier.
 It starts with basic combat training or Army boot camp.
 Then comes specialized training in your career field — or you may go to Officer Candidate School to master Army leadership skills.

-In basic training, you’ll learn teamwork and discipline, and how to handle a weapon, rappel and march.
+In basic training, you’ll learn teamwork, discipline, and how to handle a weapon, rappel and march.
 The work is physically and mentally demanding.
-You’ll experience stress and you’ll test your limits.
+You’ll experience stress, and you’ll test your limits.
 Know what to expect and arrive prepared.

 Boot Camps & Officer Candidate Schools May Be Impacted By COVID-19

 Contact your recruiter or commander for the most accurate, up-to-date information.